mathewvaughan/orbital/README.md

     - Handle desc and asc ordering
     - Handle ordering by title_number
     - Handle filtering by title_class
+- TODO:
+    - IoC for App and Datasource
+    - Inject Datasource into App
+    - Add tests for App

 - I will try to use libraries to do the heavy lifting, because this would be a lot of work to do from scratch